Have you studied at college or university and are thinking of joining Waterloo to pursue your degree? You’re on the right track.

-We will not be able to process any transfers to our Business Administration and Computer Science program due to sequencing and scheduling issues.
+We will not be able to process any transfers to our Business Administration (Laurier) and Computer Science (Waterloo) Double Degree program or our Computing and Financial Management program due to sequencing and scheduling issues.

 Competition for admission is extremely competitive with very few spaces (if any) expected to be available for incoming transfer students.
 Applicants interested in transferring into Computer Science at Waterloo should have outstanding grades, especially in computer science and mathematics courses, and should be studying in a related program.
 Admissions assessments are performed on a case-by-case basis.

 - If you are transferring from another university, you’re eligible to receive transfer credits for relevant courses in which you have achieved a grade of 60% or better.

 - The Faculty of Mathematics also transfers failed courses.
 Courses where a grade of less than 50% has been achieved will be transferred to your Waterloo record, however grades achieved in these courses will not be included in your Waterloo averages.
 Failed courses will count as a “transfer failure”.

 - Transferred courses will count toward your Waterloo degree; however, grades obtained in these courses will not be included in your Waterloo average.

 - To ensure that you’ll be successful in your program, you must have the required Ontario Grade 12 U courses or equivalent, as outlined on the admission requirement pages.